 Howth is an old fishing village that is now part of the greater Dublin suburbs.
 It is located on a peninsula north of Dublin Bay and is a favourite day trip destination for city dwellers, especially on a sunny day.
 Howth is only a 15-minute train ride from Dublin city center, but coming out of the small train station feels like being hundreds of kilometres away from the city.

 And the reason why I particularly wanted to come to Howth is because there is a nice trail following the cliffs by the sea.
 So as soon as I came out of the train station, I walked along the marina towards the cliffs of the peninsula.
-The tourist kiosk offers maps of the four proposed walking routes, so I grab one of these maps on the way, opting to follow the shortest route (6 km).
+The tourist information booth offers maps of the four proposed walking routes, so I grab one of these maps on the way, opting to follow the shortest route (6 km).

 First you have to leave the village to reach the trail and the tip of the peninsula.
 From there, the trail offers lovely views of Howth, the marina and Ireland’s Eye, an offshore island.
 There were many people at the trail head, but as I walked along the cliffs, the trail became quieter.